richardsbrandao/mydevenv/README.md

 All machines comes with Docker, Docker-Compose and Git (with some aliases)

+## Setting up

+Once the project has been cloned.
+You can start a machine running:

+vagrat up {machine}

+where {machine} can be **java, ruby, node, elixir, **or** services**.

+To turn off the machine:

+vagrant halt {machine}

+To add a new provision setting in a running machine:

+vagrant provision {machine}

+To enter in a specific machine:

+vagrant ssh {machine}

 ## X Server
 The java machines comes with a simple XServer, to help you with some IDE.